 The preferred profile includes 16 years of education, but an exception for 3-year Bachelor's degree holders can be made on a case-by-case basis.
 A full application is needed in order to be considered for the exception, so the first step is to apply to Tippie.

 Visit our international applicants page for details on GPA translation.

 We don't evaluate based on region, but we do look at international students in comparison to other international students, because we manage the number of international students in each class for balance and diversity.
 Check out our typical class profile.

 Application deadlines can be found on the Admissions homepage.
-We begin reviewing applications in December and review on a rolling basis (weekly) thereafter.
+We begin reviewing applications in the fall and review on a rolling basis (weekly) thereafter.
 An earlier application has better probability of receiving a financial award since the "pot" of aid is larger at that point.
 For domestic students, applying anytime from August to April is fine.
 However, if you are an international student, you should apply before the final deadline; we have had instances in the past where selections from certain countries were already complete or students could not obtain a visa in time for the start of classes.

-We begin returning admissions decisions in December.
+We begin returning admissions decisions in the fall.
 After turning in a complete application (view the application checklist), allow 2-3 weeks for processing (at peak times, 3-4 weeks).
 We'll do a preliminary review and determine if you'll be invited for an admissions interview.
 If you submitted unofficial transcripts, we'll do the preliminary review using these documents.